Teaching Yoga for Stress, Burnout & Fatigue - including Long-COVID

 Bursary places will be awarded to a teacher or trainee who has the ability and commitment to take the course teachings into a disadvantaged community and play their part in the drive to increase accessibility to these profoundly healing practices.
 Priority will be given to those who themselves are from marginalised or vulnerable groups or are from a minority ethnic background.

-To apply, please complete our online form before the closing date of 1 September 2024.
-Notification of bursary acceptance will be sent out the following week.
+To apply, please complete our online form before the closing date of 1 December 2024.

 Meet the Teachers